 Presented by the National Screen Institute in association with Bell Media

-Prior to joining Super Channel she held the post of director of original programming for HBO Canada where she managed a robust slate of series in development and was acting production executive on all series greenlit into production including Call me Fitz and Less than Kind (developed through NSI Totally Television).
+She also held the post of director of original programming for HBO Canada where she managed a robust slate of series in development and was acting production executive on all series greenlit into production including Call Me Fitz, Pillars of the Earth, Rogue and Less Than Kind (developed through NSI Totally Television).